barralf/deeplearning-coursera/4. Convolutional Neural Networks/README.md

 - **Plain Networks** - the theory tell us that if we go deeper we will get a better solution to our problem, but because of the vanishing and exploding gradients problems the performance of the network suffers as it goes deeper
 - **Residual Networks** we can go deeper as we want now.

+Plain deep network do not always reduce training error, that's why we need ResNet.

 Let's analyse following NN containing a residual block:
 `X --> Big NN --> a[l] --> Layer1 --> Layer2 --> a[l+2]`